About the Test

 Pretest instructions for a lipoprotein (a) test can vary based on the laboratory’s requirements and whether the test includes other measurements in addition to lipoprotein (a).

-Some types of drugs may affect the test, so you should review with your doctor any prescription or over-the-counter medications and dietary supplements that you are taking.
+Some types of drugs may affect the test, so review with your doctor any prescription or over-the-counter medications and dietary supplements that you are taking.

-Because test preparations can vary, it is essential to follow any specific pretest instructions provided by your doctor or the laboratory conducting your test.
+Because test preparations can vary, it is essential to follow any specific pretest instructions from your doctor or the laboratory conducting your test.

 During the test